 To view any other indices or band combinations that we do not feature yet, submit your request by clicking the link that reads "Not finding the index that meets your needs?
 Give Feedback".
 This will take you to a Google Form where you can tell us more about what you would like to see.
 We may follow up with you if we have additional questions.

-Basemaps: If you are not currently viewing a Surface Reflectance Basemap, you will see a notification that prompts you to switch to a Surface Reflectance Basemap when you click on a tool in the toolbar.
-If your organization has purchased access to multiple Surface Reflectance Basemaps, you will see a list view.
-If your organization has not purchased any Surface Reflectance Basemaps, you will have the option to view a demo Surface Reflectance Basemap.
-You can also purchase a Surface Reflectance basemap online with your credit card by clicking Purchase.
+Basemaps: If you are not currently viewing a Surface Reflectance Basemap, you will see a notification that prompts you to switch to a Surface Reflectance Basemap when you click on the Spectral Analysis tool in the toolbar.
+If you have not purchased any Surface Reflectance Basemaps, you will see a prompt to contact our sales team.

 If you would like to compare multiple images over time, you can create a timelapse in the Stories application.